-- Mia meets two criteria in Category 1 (Individual Characteristics) because she was bereaved while in education and is estranged from her family.
+- Zara meets two criteria in Category 3 (Individual Characteristics) because she was bereaved while in education and is estranged from her family.
 Nothing in Category 2 or Category 3 applies.
-Mia is ineligible for the Cambridge Foundation Year because she only meets criteria in one of the three categories. - Jacob meets one criteria in Category 2 (Family Characteristics) because his parents receive Universal Credit.
-He also meets two criteria in Category 3 (School/College Characteristics) because his school performed poorly in an inspection and few people from his school remain in education.
-Jacob is eligible as he meets criteria in two of the three categories.
+Zara is ineligible for the Cambridge Foundation Year because she only meets criteria in one of the three categories. - Jacob meets one criterion in Category 1 (Household Characteristics) because his parents receive Universal Credit.
+He also meets one criteria in Category 2 (School/College Characteristics) as few people from his school remain in education.
+Jacob is eligible as he meets the criteria in two of the three categories.